drehnstrom/temp-redshift-to-bq/labs/1-Provisioning and Managing Resources in BigQuery/instructions/en.md

 bq mk --location=US bikes_database
 ```

-5. Now add a table to the dataset you just created.
+5. Now, add a table to the dataset you just created.
 The table is named `regions`, the data is in a CSV file in Google Cloud Storage.
 You will use the --autodetect parameter, to automatically detect the table schema.

 ```
 bq load --autodetect bikes_database.regions gs://bigquery-demo-bucket/bikes-database/regions.csv